Wojsławice Arboretum: Tourism

 Arboretum is open for visitors from May to September.

 In May, Rhododendrons and Azaleas are in bloom, accompanied by numerous species of Pieris, Enkianthus, Leucothoe, Kalmia and Calluna.
-It is a good time to look for unusual flowers of magnolias and ornamental cherries.

-June is a time of Roses – historical, ground-spreading, miniature and nostalgic ones.
-Hostas presents their extremely decorative foliage.
+June the season of Roses.
+Hostas presents their decorative foliage.
 At the slope of Ostra Góra, Sweetcherries of Lower Silesian Historical Sweetcherries varieties Gene Bank starts to ripen.

-In July, daylilies bloom – it is the most diverse collection in Poland with over 3,5 thousand varieties.
+In July, daylilies bloom.
 Lacy leafes of ferns present their full glory and fluffy iinflorescences of fake spiraea are in full bloom.
 Sweet mock-oranges intoxicate with intense scent.